twillis/webobtoolkit/README.md

 #### parameter passing

-Often when interacting with websites or wsgi applications you will need to pass paramters.
+Often when interacting with websites or wsgi applications you will need to pass parameters.
 HTTP provides a couple of ways to do that.
 One is via query string.

 ##### query string

 The webobtoolkit client can take a query string as either a string or dictionary like object.
-Here’s an example of using google’s ajax search api.
+Here’s an example of using Google’s ajax search api.

 ```python